Beat the biggest problem people have with networking events.

 Get more networking tips with 7 Quick Rules for Networking To Your Next Job.

-Subscribe to JobMob via RSS or email and follow me on Twitter for more job search conversation starters.
+Subscribe to JobMob via RSS or email and follow me on Twitter for more conversation starters for work functions.

 Great ideas, minus one, that is so not a good opening for a conversation – number 5).